raineridev/Myndra/README.md

 # Myndra

- Modular workflow engine in pure Java.
-Build resilient, conditional, and parallel task flows with shared state and retry logic.
+**Myndra** is a lightweight workflow engine written in pure Java.
+It lets you define and execute task flows with support for conditionals, retries, timeouts, and shared state all without relying on external frameworks.